 Richard Ritenbaugh, reflecting on the increasing delay of adult responsibilities and behavior in our society, suggests that while puberty seems to have become triggered earlier, in far too many cases, self-centered dependency has been protracted into the e. . .

 Richard Ritenbaugh, exploring the different nuances of the word "according to," in the context of the expression, "according to their works" suggests that parallel expressions "depending on," "equal to," or "in . . .

-There must be something to prove we are one with Christ, engrafted as part of Him and in union with the Father and the Son.
-John Ritenbaugh asserts that that something is the manner in which we conduct our life, and we must be living in conformity to the sacrificial life of Jesus Christ.
+There must be something to prove we are one with Christ and in union with the Father and the Son.
+That something is the manner in which we conduct our life.

-As he begins concluding his series, John Ritenbaugh writes that the offerings have a great deal to do with our relationship with God.
+The offerings have a great deal to do with our relationship with God.
 How closely do we identify with Christ?
-Are we walking in His footsteps?
 Are we being transformed into His image?